 - If all information is correct for all tracks within the release, click Approve to save the release.

-Once you have completed and approved your release you may:
+Once you have completed and approved the release you may:

 - Distribute this release